Better mother and child healthcare saves lives

-Child mortality is also alarmingly high as every 7th child will perish before their fifth birthday.
+The child mortality rate is alarmingly high as every 7th child will perish before their fifth birthday.
+Of every 100 000 women that give birth, 700 will lose their lives.
 Women’s health is also affected by drought, lack of food and drinkable water, scarcity of proper sanitary services and general health services.

-These challenges are the reason that Hiil hooyo project was created.
+These are the challenges the Hiil Hooyo project was created to address.

-In the course of the project, and when healthcare personnel is trained, the overall understanding of how safe hospital births are, is increased.
-Facilities and equipment at maternal health services will be improved, as they are often very inadequate in the project areas.
-Monitoring the pregnancy and neonatal care will also gain ground.
+The increased professional skills and motivation of the healthcare personnel together with the awareness raising work in the communities increases the awareness in the communities on how important antenatal healthcare and safe hospital births are.
+Also the facilities and equipment at maternal health services will be improved, as they are often very inadequate in the project areas.

 Somaliland and Puntland

-Beneficiaries are the 600 000 people who live in the project area, 100 000 of whom are pregnant women or women in a fertil age.
-Around 1000 disabled persons and their families.
+Beneficiaries are all the people who live in the project areas, 100 000 of whom are pregnant women or women in a fertile age.
+Around 1000 persons with disabilities and their families.

-Hiil hooyo is a joint project with the Finnish Somali Network, three Finnish civic society organizations, three partner organizations in the project area, two Finnish polytechnics and three local universities.
-The coordinating organization is Finnish Somali Network.
+Hiil Hooyo is a joint project of the Finnish Somalia Network, three Finnish civil society organizations, three partner organizations in the project areas, two Finnish universities of applied sciences and three local universities.
+The coordinating organization is Finnish Somalia Network.